MaterializeInc/materialize/doc/user/content/transform-data/troubleshooting.md

 * If you're looking to explore your data, simple `SELECT ...
 LIMIT <25 or less>` queries on objects will return more quickly.
 This only applies to queries from a single source, table, or materialized view, with no ordering or offsets.
-* Create a materialized view and/or index for resource-intesive queries that you plan to issue often  and want fast query times.
+* Create a materialized view or index for resource-intesive queries that you plan to issue often and want fast query times.
 You can consider either adding an index on the underlying dataset(s) or a materialized view and/or index directly for the query.
 For more information on which makes most sense for your use case, see the [indexing and query optimization](#indexing-and-query-optimization) section above.
 * For computation-intensive queries, use a large enough cluster to fit the full